 Dampness, rot and infestation

 Repair category 1

 Notes Damp meter readings were taken where considered appropriate within the property and moisture levels were found to be within an acceptable range.
+Having regard to the age of the property, concealed timbers may have been affected by woodworm, and a precautionary check by a timber specialist, prior to purchase, would be prudent with a view to advising on any necessary works.

 Chimney stacks

 Repair category 1

-Notes The chimney stack appeared to be in a fair state of repair within the limitations of our inspection, but can be vulnerable to defect and should be regularly checked and maintained.
-The chimney is apparently no longer in use and consideration should be given to its removal.
+Notes Chimney stacks appear to be in a fair state of repair within the limitations of our inspection but can be vulnerable to defect and should be regularly maintained.